 “Our professional customers are increasingly challenged by the scale and diversity of the necessary information assets,” said James Powell, Chief Technology Officer, Thomson Reuters.
 “Data visualization is an important mechanism that allows decision makers to gain critical insights and mine and navigate relationships between data sets.
 We are proud to combine Thomson Reuters content and industry expertise with Columbia University’s leading researchers to meaningfully define data visualization across disciplines.”

-The guiding proposition of the ADVP is that a research university will only be as effective as its ability to visualize data, and that new modes of visualization will inevitably redefine all disciplines within the university, the relationships between disciplines, and the relationship between the university and the rapidly urbanizing world.
+The guiding proposition of the ADVP is that a research university will only be as effective as its ability to visualize data and consider them, and that new modes of visualization will inevitably redefine all disciplines within the university, the relationships between disciplines, and the relationship between the university and the rapidly urbanizing world.
 Although based at the GSAPP, the project will explore data visualization applications in various fields including journalism, science, medicine and public health, law, architecture, planning and political science and utilize experts from the University, Thomson Reuters and outside researchers.
 Thomson Reuters will be actively engaged with the program and lead one of six flagship visualization projects.

 The first year of the ADVP will serve to establish the basic platform for a wider range of large scale experiments to be carried out over the following two years, culminating in the establishment of a University-wide Institute for Advanced Data Visualization at Columbia University.
 The first few years of the program will also serve to produce a definitive edited volume of exhibited experimental work that will become a guide to understand this evolving field.